bitwarden/help/_articles/features/custom-fields.md

 popular: false
 tags: [fields, autofill, custom fields]
 order: "08"
+description: "Custom fields in the Bitwarden password manager enable you to add custom fields to a login for autofill.
+Learn how to create one with just a few clicks."
 ---

 Custom fields, available for any [Vault item type]({{site.baseurl}}/article/managing-items/), allow you to store additional well-structured data fields for a Vault item.
 Custom fields are saved as `Name:Value` pairs, and can be one of three types: